Limit distributions for large P\'{o}lya urns: Introduction

-It is a random vector and the article deals with its asymptotics when $n$ goes off to infinity.
-All along the paper, the index DT is used to refer to \emph{discrete time} objects while CT will refer to \emph{continuous time} ones.
+It is a random vector and the article deals with its asymptotics when $n$ tends to infinity.
+Throughout the paper, the qualifier DT is used to refer to \emph {discrete-time} objects while CT will refer to \emph{continuous-time} ones.

-Since the original P\'olya's paper \cite{Pol}, this question has been extensively studied so that citing all contributions has become hopeless.
-The following references give however a good idea of the variety of methods: combinatorics with many papers by H. Mahmoud (see his recent book \cite{Mah08}), probabilistic methods by means of embedding the process in continuous time (see Janson \cite{Jan}), analytic combinatorics by Flajolet \emph{et al.} (\cite{Flaj}) and a more algebraic approach in (\cite{Pou08}).
+Since P\'olya's original paper \cite{Pol}, this question has been extensively studied so that citing all contributions is hopeless.
+The following references give however a good idea of the variety of methods: combinatorics with many papers by Mahmoud (see his recent book \cite {Mah08}), probabilistic methods by means of embedding the process in continuous time (see Janson \cite{Jan}), analytic combinatorics by Flajolet {et al.} \cite{FlajDP} and a more algebraic approach in \cite{Pou08}.
 The union of these papers is sufficiently well documented, guiding the reader to a quasi exhaustive bibliography.

-The asymptotic behaviour of $U^{DT}(n)$ is closely related to the spectral decomposition of the replacement matrix.
-In case of two colors, $R$ is equivalent to $\left(
+The asymptotic behavior of $U^{\mathit{DT}}(n)$ is closely related to the spectral decomposition of the replacement matrix.
+In case of two colors, $R$ is equivalent to $\left({ S\atop 0}\enskip {0\atop m} \right)$, where the largest eigenvalue is the balance $S$ and the smallest eigenvalue is the integer $m = a-c = d-b$.
+We denote by $\sigma$ the ratio between the two eigenvalues: